 For brevity, we use $\mco(\cdot): \theta \mapsto \mco(\theta)$ and $\theta(\cdot): \mco \mapsto \theta(\mco)$ to denote the one-to-one mappings derived from \eqref{eq:m.e.translate}.

-Motivated by the fact that the MLE of natural parameters is the method of moments estimate under moment parameterization, we consider shrinkage estimate based on the the moment parametrization.
-Let $\eta_0$ be the natural parameters of the truncated random densities $p_{0, K} \in \calP_K$ of $p_0$ according to \eqref{eq:pK} and $\tau_0 = \mco(\eta_0) \in \dsR^K$ the corresponding moment coordinates.
-We propose to estimate the moment parameter $\tau_0$ by the best linear unbiased predictor (BLUP) of $\tau_0$ given sample sufficient statistics $\bar \vphi_0$, defined as
+Motivated by the fact that the MLE of the natural parameter is the method of moments estimate under moment parameterization, we consider shrinkage estimate based on the the moment parametrization.
+Let $\eta_0$ be the natural parameter of the truncated random densities $p_{0, K} \in \calP_K$ of $p_0$ according to \eqref{eq:pK} and $\tau_0 = \mco(\eta_0) \in \dsR^K$ the corresponding moment coordinate.
+We propose to estimate the moment parameter $\tau_0$ by the best linear unbiased predictor (BLUP) of $\tau_0$ given the sample sufficient statistic $\bar \vphi_0$, defined as

 where the last equality is due to $E (\bar \vphi_0 \mid \tau_0) = \tau_0$ and double expectation.
 Note that here the covariance and expectation are computed under the joint distribution of $(\tau_0, \bar\vphi_0)$.
 We thus obtain a plug-in estimate $\rng\theta_{\text{BLUP}} = \theta(\rng \mco_{\text{BLUP}})$ of the natural parameter.